TULiberalArts/Geographic-Information-Systems/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Complement Any Major"
-      content="Our undergraduate certificate can be added to any major in any school or college at Temple." image=""
+      content="Our undergraduate certificate can be added to any major in any school or college at Temple.
+We offer a range of electives, to help students pursue coursework that relates to their areas of interest." image=""
       button-link="/geographic-information-systems/undergraduate"
       button-text="Learn More" %}